ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 };
 ```

-The code should be quite straight-forward.
-Let me know in the comment if any of above is unclear to you.
+The code should be quite straightforward.
+Let me know in the comment if any of the above is unclear to you.

-The `props.row.get(3).toFixed(4)` part is the adjusted similarity score from the model, and is displayed for reference (mostly for debugging).
+The `props.row.get(3).toFixed(4)` part is the adjusted similarity score from the model and is displayed for reference (mostly for debugging).

 The only "moving part" in the sub-section is the `changeScore` function/method that is called when a user clicks on one of the activated label buttons: